aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/compress-and-repair/repair/_index.md

 - Repair XLS, XLSX, XLSM, XLSB, ODS and other spreadsheet formats.
 - Supports uploading multiple files in a single request.

 Aspose.Cells Cloud Excel Repair recovers data from corrupt Excel files online without any installation.
 Corrupted Excel files are problematic because they cannot be opened.
-You can try the Aspose.Cells Cloud Excel Repair app to recover data from such files.
+You can try the Aspose.Cells Cloud Excel Repair service to recover data from corrupted files.

 ## REST API